CellularGenomicMedicine/miscarriage_methylation/README.md

 # miscarriage_methylation
 Methylation analysis of EM and CV samples from first trimester pregnancy loss to conduct cell composition deconvolution and to determine whether the sampled tissue types are distinct and whether they correspond to the expected cell sample types.
+The methylome analyses were carried out on data generated using the EPIC array.

 ## Pre-processing & sample QC
 1. [SWAN normalisation and sample / site QC](scripts/preprocessingSWAN.R)